Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 * Open a Terminal and [clone your fork of the codebase](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 This may take a few minutes.
 * TODO: git remote add upstream
 * In the terminal, run the command `npm install -g expo-cli` to install the Expo command line interface.
 This will take a few minutes.
+* After Expo CLI is installed, run the command `expo login` and input your Expo account credentials.
 * In the terminal, run the command `npm install` to download dependency packages.
 This will take several minutes, but you can continue with the guide while it runs.
 * TODO: Where do the Firebase/google-services.json instruction + backup live?